psn-gpp/polito-se2-24-17/README.md

 # Office Queue Management System

+## How to run the Web app
+To run the web app refer to the following step:
+(Note: VS Code is used as a reference IDE)

+- Open two terminals (reffered to as 'terminal 1' and 'terminal 2')

+- In terminal 1, type the following commands:
+  - `cd server`
+  - `npm i`
+  - `nodemon index.mjs` (to start the server)
+- In terminal 2, type the following commands:
+  - `cd client`
+  - `npm i`
+  - `npm run dev` (to start the client)

+- Open a browser window, in the URL field, type `http://localhost:5173/` and press Enter.
+The client is loaded.
+The user can interact with the server through the client.

 ## React Client Application Routes

 - Route `/`: Home page of the queue system, shows buttons to choose the role of the user (customer, manager, officer), redirects to Route `/customer` or `/manager` or `/officer` based on the selected role